 If you want to stay longer, fish less, sight see more, go to Yellowstone National Park, horseback ride, play golf or just enjoy the day hanging out at the “Lodge” please let us know.
 We also offer corporate group rates, along with season specials ~ so don’t be shy about inquiring!
 Please contact us for details.
 (Package prices will be adjusted accordingly)

-Airport Shuttle: Airport transportation is provided from Gallatin Field (Bozeman), serviced by Delta, Frontier, Alaska/Horizon, Northwest & United Airlines.
+Airport Shuttle: Airport transportation is provided from Bozeman, Montana - Bozeman Yellowstone International Airport, serviced by Delta, Frontier, Alaska/Horizon, American, Jet Blue, Allegiant & United Airlines.
 The airport is approximately 15 minutes from the Lodge.

 Driving: Guests can drive directly to the Lodge.
 You may drive your own car or rent one in Bozeman.

 The Gallatin River Lodge is located in the heart of the Gallatin Valley, about 15 minutes outside of Bozeman, making it an ideal location to fish a variety of local waters.
 This central location allows guests to fish a variety of both public and private waters as an easy day trip from the lodge.
 The variety of fishing options, luxury accommodations, outstanding dining, and convenient access to Bozeman Yellowstone International Airport makes this lodge a favorite of many of our guests